- Arrest Status

-The protestors Hosea was documenting were trying to halt the replacement of an aging segment of the pipeline constructed in the 1960s.
-Around 390,000 barrels of oil per day flow through Enbridge's Line 3, originating at the tar sands of Alberta, Canada, then stretching across northern Minnesota to the company's terminal in Superior, Wisconsin, according to Wisconsin Public Radio.
+The protesters Hosea was documenting were trying to halt the replacement of an aging segment of the pipeline constructed in the 1960s.
+Around 390,000 barrels of oil per day flow through Enbridge's Line 3, originating at the tar sands of Alberta, Canada, then stretching across northern Minnesota to the company’s terminal in Superior, Wisconsin, according to Wisconsin Public Radio.

 Hosea was filming from a public road as well as from the side of the road where the excavator was located.
 When a Douglas County Sheriff’s Deputy asked her to move off the side of the road, she complied.
 “In under 10 seconds I had obeyed their orders,” Hosea told the U.S. Press Freedom Tracker.

 Footage from the protest is included in Hosea’s 2019 film about clean water, “Thirst for Justice.”
 The incident in question can be seen at the 2:49 to 3:12 minute mark on the film’s trailer.
 “You're under arrest, too,” one of the deputies tells her.